cisagov/ScubaGear/baselines/exo.md

 - _Rationale:_ Phishing is an ever-present threat.
-Alerting the user when an email originates from outside their organization can encourage them to exercise increased caution, especially if it is an email they would have expected to be sent internally.
+Alerting the user when an email originates from outside their organization can encourage them to exercise increased caution, especially if it is an email they would have expected to be sent from an internal sender.
 - _Last modified:_ June 2023

 ### Resources